lucianodato/JI-quotes/README.md

 # JI-quotes
 A very basic quotes recopilation tool.

-This tools is for my father that has the hobby of compiling famous quotes that has meaning for his life.
+This tools is for my father that has the hobby of compiling famous quotes that are representative for his life.

 # Install instructions for Linux
 There's a provided installer in Releases.
 On some systems you might need to install libxcb.
 For example on ubuntu: